EIS1600/presentations/2022_09_DOT2022/index.md

 - “The Mountain of Research”: already in 1945, Vannevar Bush (an American engineer, inventor and science administrator)

-	- he tought of a machine, *Memex*, that would suggests connections.
+	- he tought of a machine, *Memex*, that would suggests connections among pieces of research;

-		- *Internet* is said to be what became of this idea.
+		- *Internet* is commonly said to be what has become of this idea.

 	- Now, we can use methods that suggest connections: this is what I refered to as “similarity-based research”